JohnRising/docs/docs/guides/foundations/proxy-pattern.md

 1. It's more expensive for user's to deploy big contracts with a lot of complexity.
 2. You'll be deploying the same contract over and over again but just initialized in different ways.
-3. User's will need to deploy a whole new wallet address every time your application has a contract update.
+3. User's will need to deploy a whole new account address every time your application has a contract update.

 ## Proxy as the solution